-The Catholicos-Patriarch Sahag (Isaac) the Great sent the Monk Mesrob
+The Catholicos-Patriarch St. Isaac (Sahag) the Great sent St. Mesrob

-Mashtotz to Constantinople in order to study the venerable Greek text of the
+Mashtotz the monk to Constantinople in order to study the venerable Greek

-Old Testament Scriptures (known as the Septuagint), in order to produce an
+text of the Old Testament Scriptures (known as the Septuagint), in order to

-edition of the Holy Bible in Armenian (A.D.
+produce an edition of the Holy Bible in Armenian (A.D.
 406).
-St. Sahag sent his clergy
+St. Isaac sent

-there so that, in turn, they could teach the Word of God to the entire
+study theology so that, in turn, they could teach the Word of God to the

 theological tradition remained ever-close to that of the Byzantine Church.

 Also the standard Armenian Divine Liturgy used today is believed by scholars

 to be an older version of the Divine Liturgy of St. Basil along with borrowings